Derived category of moduli of pointed curves -- II: Derived category of the moduli stack of points on

+\begin{rmk} If $X$ is a smooth projective variety, the double dual $F^{\vee\vee}$ of a complex $F\in D^b(X)$ is canonically isomorphic to $F$ (see \cite[p.84]{Huybrechts}).
+Since taking duals is an exact functor, it follows that $D^b(X)$ is generated by a collection of objects $\{F_\al\}_{\al}$ if and only if it is generated by the dual collection $\{{F_\al}^\vee\}_{\al}$. \end{rmk}

-\begin{proof} We have $\cU=[U/\PGL_2]$ for some open equivariant subset $U\subset(\bP^1)^n$.
-It is enough to show that any equivariant coherent sheaf $F$ on $U$ can be obtained by a finite number of extensions starting with restrictions of vector bundles $F_{l,E}$.
-It is well-known (e.g. \cite{Thomason}) that $F$ is a restriction of an equivariant coherent sheaf on $(\bP^1)^n$ and we are done by Theorem~\ref{stackofbundles}.
-For the rest of the proposition, restrict isomorphisms of \S\ref{zxFbFFafsg} to $\cU$. \end{proof}
+\begin{proof}[Proof of Proposition \ref{sjhfgkjshgfqkjhw}] We have $\cU=[U/\PGL_2]$ for an open equivariant subset $U\subset(\bP^1)^n$.
+It is enough to show that any equivariant coherent sheaf $F$ on $U$ can be obtained by a finite number of equivariant extensions starting with restrictions of the vector bundles $F_{l,E}$.
+This follows from Theorem~\ref{stackofbundles} since $F$ is a restriction of an equivariant coherent sheaf on $(\bP^1)^n$ (see e.g.~\cite{Thomason}).
+For the rest of the proposition, we restrict isomorphisms on $\cP_n$ to $\cU$. \end{proof}